RyanQueirozS/saciGL/docs/CONVENTIONS.md

 #### Empty lines

-There should **NOT** be a empty line per function, struct and enum.
+There should **NOT** be a empty line per function in the header files.
 Example:
 ```c
 // Without be:
 void My_Func();